What’s so different about Grace Baptist Church, Jonesboro, GA?

 The weekly preached messages from this pulpit have always been recorded and made available on cassette tape to anyone who has a desire to hear the word.
 They have always been offered free of any charge (Matthew 10:8), and have been sent to both the healthy and sick; to nursing homes, jails and prisons, placed in truck stops and in private businesses, and been distributed to individuals and groups interested in the truth, but not having the blessing of a local church.
 They have also been sent to pastors and teachers domestically and in foreign lands.
 This has all been done under the name of Truth Tapes Library (www.truthtapes.com) which has been financially supported both by our church, other churches and private individuals.
 By God’s wonderful mercy, there has never been any debt accumulated in this outreach, even though no one has ever been asked for donations, nor any request for the gospel refused.

 Later the video ministry sprang up by the faith of the couple who still operate it.
 Truth Video Tapes has sent videos to churches without pastors, to foreign pastors and missionaries, and to individuals for their private viewing.
-At the very beginning, before the Lord sent us dear Brother Jamie Walker for our Assistant Pastor, they were used here, being shown on a wide-screen TV when our pastor was away preaching in Bible Conferences and in other church meetings.
+At the very beginning, before the Lord sent us dear Brother Jamie Walker for our Assistant Pastor, (who resigned in 2020), they were used here, being shown on a wide-screen TV when our pastor was away preaching in Bible Conferences and in other church meetings.
 (He averaged 10,000 miles per year on the road.)
 Now, both CD’s and DVD’s are available for the distribution of the gospel of our Lord Jesus Christ.
 There was a TV ministry in Valencia City, Philippines, where one of the weekly videos were seen twice a week in this city with a potential audience of 30,000 souls.

 Some of the messages from the pulpit are selected to be transcribed and are printed, processed and mailed to the names on a mailing list that has grown over the years.
 We also send out our weekly newsletter via e-mail and the US Postal Service, keeping interested parties apprised of our work and its correspondence from home and abroad.